avatar

 Reading questions

-Phrases like 'Age is but a number' imply that numbers do not mean much, but Saint-Exupery is also quite persuasive when he says 'Grown-ups like numbers'.
-People hate numbers when they are presented in huge tables, but they always want 'quantified' statements in your resume.
+1. What is the human relationship with numbers?
+Phrases like ‘Age is but a number’ imply that numbers do not mean much, but Saint-Exupery is also quite persuasive when he says ‘Grown-ups like numbers’.
+People hate numbers when they are presented in huge tables, but they always want ‘quantified’ statements in your resume.

+2. If we stripped away all assigned meanings, what would mathematics be, just symbol manipulation?
 Do you think we take the semantic content of mathematical symbols too much for granted when we do mathematics?

 3. How do you view the gap between mathematical systems and physical reality?
+Is mathematics something we discover, invent, or impose onto the world?

 4. Hofstadter writes, “The operations in Euclid’s brain when he invented the proof must have involved millions of neurons, many firing several hundred times per second.”
+What is your reaction to this perspective on mathematical creativity as a physical, biological process?
+Does it change how you think about ideas and proofs?

 6. If mathematical reasoning arises from messy biological processes like neural firing, does that undermine its claim to perfect objectivity?
 Do you believe that physical processes alone (neurons firing) are enough to account for the experience of “having” a mathematical idea?